RuxuePeng/Spr2017-proj4-team2/README.md

 └── output/
 ```

-Please see each subfolder for a README file.
+To reproduce the result, please first go to doc subfolder for a README file.